ilalad/videostream_website/README.md

 Improvements and Enhancements:
 Trailer video's content to be more responsive
-Button icons -improvement to reflect the actual brand logos Get the function on the stream on search button
+Button icons -improvement to reflect the actual brand logos Get the "Enter" function on the StreamOn search button